lilschmitz/Project_3_Lifestyle_Fitness/README.md

 # Site Outline

-The scenerio chosen is a lifestyle and fitness website for an imaginary company named 'Life is Fitness' with the logo 'LF'.
-The overall colour scheme is black and white and gray scales to purvey a level of sophistication and strength that a client is expecting of the industry and company.
-The site's key functionality is client account management, a blog, where the logged in client can post and interact and a store, where the logged in client can purchase services utilising stripe integration.
-The client can proceed to create a profile with more details about himself/herself and a photo, which is stored in the backend.
-The 'cart' will store the last chosen product in the backend and will display it if user navigates away or logs out.
+The scenario chosen is a lifestyle and fitness website for an imaginary company named 'Life is Fitness' with the logo 'LF'.<br/>
+The overall colour scheme is black and white and gray scales to purvey a level of sophistication and strength,<br/> that a client is expecting of the industry and company.<br/>
+The site's key functionality is client account management, a blog,<br/> where the logged in client can post and interact and a store, <br/> where the logged in client can purchase services utilising stripe integration.
+The client can proceed to create a profile with more details about himself/herself and a photo, which is stored in the backend.<br/>
+The 'cart' will store the last chosen product in the backend and will display it if user navigates away or logs out.<br/>

 ## LANDING PAGE